d-nop/navomi-challenge/README.md

 - install [MongoDB](https://docs.mongodb.com/manual/installation/)
 - Clone the [repository](https://github.com/d-nop/navomi-challenge.git) to your local file system

+- create a .env file in the root
 - Get api key from [OMDB](http://www.omdbapi.com/apikey.aspx)
+- in .env file properties are API_KEY=<Insert your API key here> and SECRET_KEY=<Any string for encryption>

 In your terminal and or text editor:
 ```